Here's how Mumbai's private hospitals are getting rich on 'blood money'

-Documents accessed by mid-day through RTI have revealed that private hospitals are buying blood at nominal rates from the government-run Rajawadi Hospital, only to provide it to patients at 20 times the price
+Documents accessed by mid-day through RTI have revealed that hospitals are buying blood at nominal rates from the government-run Rajawadi Hospital, only to provide it to patients at 20 times the price

 The thousands of well-meaning citizens who donate their blood at government hospitals are probably unaware, that their blood not only saves lives, but also serves to fill the coffers of private hospitals and blood banks that buy it at subsidised rates and then sell it to the common man at inflated prices.